dotnet/docs/docs/csharp/write-linq-queries.md

  `var query = from num in numbers...`

- In each previous example, the queries do not actually execute until you iterate over the query variable in a `foreach` statement.
+ In each previous example, the queries do not actually execute until you iterate over the query variable in a `foreach` statement or other statement.
 For more information, see [Introduction to LINQ Queries (C#)](programming-guide/concepts/linq/introduction-to-linq-queries.md).

 ## Example